m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 **Barriers** are like reverse semaphores.
 While a semaphore allows n threads to proceed before it blocks, a barrier blocks until n threads arrive at the barrier point.
 Similarly, **Rendezvous Points** also wait for multiple threads to arrive at a particular point in execution.

 To further boost scalability and efficiency metrics, there are efforts to achieve concurrency without explicitly locking and waiting.
-These **wait-free synchronization** constructs are optimistic in the sense that they bet on the fact that there won’t be any concurrent writes and that it is safe to allow reads to proceed concurrently.
+These **wait-free synchronization** constructs are optimistic in the sense that they bet on the fact that there won't be any concurrent writes and that it is safe to allow reads to proceed concurrently.
 An example of this is **read-copy-update** (RCU) lock that is part of the Linux kernel.

 All of these methods require some support from the underlying hardware to *atomically* make updates to a memory location.
 This is the only way they can actually guarantee that a lock is properly acquired and that protected state changes are performed in a safe, race-free way.